Arkos-Engineering/HT-15/notes.md

 			- ATSAMD51J19A is on the Adafruit Feather M4
 			- STM32F405 is on the TYT M380 and thus has OpenRTX built for it.
 This is also faster than the ATSAMD51J19A, although is has less SRAM
 			- STM32F415 is a revision on the 405
 			- RP2354A/B or RP2350A/B. This is the best option.
-Optional external flash, more ram, dual core, faster clock
+Optional external flash, more ram, dual core, faster clock.
+				- There are a couple of hardware bugs; Don't use the internal pulldown resistors and external pulldowns need to be 	less than 8k2 ohm.
+Power circuitry seems to be very semsitive to EMI (Use external regulator?)
+				- Single ADC (with multiple pin inputs) that is capable of running on it's own to fill a buffer (8 samples @ 12bit.
+96 bits).
+We might want to use I2S as a microphone
 		- Display:
 			- https://www.digikey.com/en/products/detail/orient-display/AES200202A00-1-54ENRS/15198467
 		- Display Driver: